-Max Guptill - Board Chair DipMin BSW PGDipProfSupv max.guptill@mcct.org.nz
+Max Guptill - Board Chair DipMin BSW PGDipProfSupv max.guptill@mcct.org.nz profession and a pastor by choice.

-Max has been involved in school governance for the last 14 years on the Bailey Road School Board; he has also been on the College board since 2015.
-Max is a carpenter by trade, social worker by profession and a pastor by choice.
 He has been coaching sport at One Tree Hill College since 1998.
 Max believes education is important and has a passion for young people achieving to their greatest potential and making good life choices.
+Max had a daughter at One Tree Hill College who now attends Massey University studying towards a Masters Degree.